AhmedKamal/Z2na/README.md

 Z2na
 ====

-Directory of useful pages and apps in diferent fields that help anyone who wants to learn a new skill or technology
+Directory of useful pages and apps in different fields that help anyone who wants to learn a new skill or technology